 Discussion

-Our results, based on exhaustive national datasets, indicate that the French sanitary pass, and the later vaccine pass, did not solve Covid-19 vaccination heterogeneities, but instead crystallized them.
+Our survey is the only one that investigates the impact of the French sanitary pass based on exhaustive national datasets.
+Our results indicate that the French sanitary pass and the later vaccine pass did not solve Covid-19 vaccination heterogeneities, but instead crystallized them.
 Indicators most associated with vaccination rates were associated to poverty, immigration, and anti-establishment vote (or abstention).
 For instance, the odds for an adult to still be unvaccinated by the end of February 2021 are about 1.4 times higher when living in the districts with higher than median value share of income coming from unemployment benefits, and when living in the districts with lower than median value.

 The indicators associated to vaccination rates can be interpreted in the light of the dimensions of vaccine hesitancy (Ward et al. 2022).
 A first reason for vaccine hesitancy is complacency: not fully perceiving the benefit of vaccination or the risks of severe disease.
 While in this case a sanitary or vaccine pass may convince complacent individuals to get vaccinated, it is less efficient if the associated constrain is low.
 As the French domestic pass was associated to pay-for activities (restaurants, tourism), its persuading effect could be limited among poorer populations, which may explain the association of lower vaccination rate with poverty in the data that we analyzed.
 A second reason for vaccine hesitancy is confidence, i.e. trust in the vaccine, in the health care system, and more generally in the government (Ward et al. 2022; Lindholt et al. 2021).
 A survey conducted in July 2021 in France confirmed that trust in the government and trust in scientists were associated to higher odds to be vaccinated (Bajos et al. 2022).
 Votes for Mr Asselineau can be interpreted as mistrust in the government (or more generally, against the establishment), and the association with lower vaccination rates can be interpreted as a lack of confidence.
 Among political indicators, the second strongest association is with abstention rates (higher abstention rates being associated to lower vaccination rates), again signaling higher distrust for institutions (Ward et al. 2020).
 Likewise, the lower vaccinations rates in the South-East of France can be interpreted as mistrust of the central government in Paris.
 Finally, a third reason for vaccine hesitancy is convenience, that is availability and accessibility of the vaccines (Ward et al. 2022).
 During the first half of 2021, vaccination rate in France was mostly constrained by dose availability.
 Vaccination slots were to be booked online, and there was no general system for sending individual invitations to get vaccinated.
 These accessibility issues may explain the association we find between lower vaccination rates and living in a district with a high proportion of immigrants, which may for instance reveal language barriers.

 Although presented in our study independently, the different indicators are linked, and their combinations affect vaccination rates.
-For instance, the effect of mistrust in the government on vaccination refusal was shown to be even stronger in poorer individuals than in richer points in a survey conducted in July 2021 in France (Bajos et al. 2022).
+For instance, the effect of mistrust in the government on vaccination refusal was shown to be even stronger among individuals from lower social classes than in higher social classes (Bajos et al. 2022).